cakeslice/Outline-Effect/README.md

 INSTALLATION:
 ------------
-Download the files and place the "OutlineEffect" folder in your Assets folder
+Download the files and open the project OR place the "Assets/OutlineEffect" folder in your Assets folder

 USAGE:
 ------------